mbuotidem/mbuotidem.github.io/content/blog/ai-apps-in-slack/index.md

 ![Trace detailed view showing segments](tracesegments.png)

 As you can see, the init phase of the lambda took almost 3 seconds while the call to Bedrock took almost 5 seconds.
-And this is with [latency optimized inference](https://docs.aws.amazon.com/bedrock/latest/userguide/latency-optimized-inference.html) enabled.
+And this was with [latency optimized inference](https://docs.aws.amazon.com/bedrock/latest/userguide/latency-optimized-inference.html) enabled.
 Without the latency config, I was seeing response times of magnitudes higher.

 What this means for you is that you need to be ruthless about minimizing the things your lambda has to do on initialization as well as during regular operation.
 Additionally, test different foundational models to find one that consistently delivers fast responses without sacrificing quality.